TagorPetrosian/maily/README.md

 # maily
-Maily - a survey website with node and react
+A survey website with node and react